 This simple dish can take many substitutions and still be delicious.

-- Tomato - any kind of ripe tomato works; you can even use canned diced or crushed tomatoes.
+- Tomato - any kind of ripe tomato works; you can even use canned diced or crushed tomatoes, or marinara sauce.

 - Fresh herbs - herbs are important for this recipe.
 You can use curled parsley instead of flat leave parsley.
 We find dill to be the most characteristic herb flavor popping out on this recipe, but if you don't love it, you could use finely chopped mint or

-- Vegan mock meat - we use Trader's Joe's mock minced vegan meat but have made this recipe with the Daya's, Beyond Meat brick, and impossible burger vegan "ground beef."
+- Vegan mock meat protein - we use Trader's Joe's mock minced vegan meat to replace non-vegan options like Italian sausage, ground turkey, or turkey sausage, but have made this recipe with the Daya's, Beyond Meat brick, and impossible burger vegan "ground beef."

 - Rice leftovers - you can use cooked rice or leftover rice from this vegan stuffed zucchini recipe.
 Just reduce the cooking time until the zucchini is soft enough.